glau/productdesigncombr/src/index.md

 I am available for freelancing or the right full time remote position.
 Check out a small review of my previous work experience and reach out!

+## Case Stories
+Personal tales and Insights on navigating the dynamics of professional design in Scale-up Companies and Digital Transformation consultancies.

 ## How I approach the Product Design Process
 I think of product design as the process of making choices to solve a product problem.